 - Televisao Popular de Angola (TPA) - state-run, operates national Canal 1, and Canal 2 in Luanda

-- Radio Nacional de Angola (RNA) - state-run, operates Canal A, sports network Radio 5, Radio Ngola Yetu, Radio FM Stereo and provincial station Radio Luanda
+- Radio Nacional de Angola (RNA) - state-run, operates Canal A, sports network Radio 5, ethnic network Radio Ngola Yetu, music-based Radio FM Estereo and Radio Luanda in the capital

 - Luanda-Antena Comercial - private, Luanda